-45 computers and is designed to facilitate learning for all students taking math courses.
-Most math courses at EGCC have an online component, and this lab assists students in doing homework for those courses.
-Students that utilize the emporium can work independently on their assignments or receive assistance as required.
-Some classes are also conducted in this room.
-The emporium is staffed during the following hours to provide students with assistance in coursework.
+Math Emporium -, The math emporium contains 45 computers and is designed to facilitate learning for all students taking math courses.
+Most math courses at Eastern Gateway have an online component, and this lab assists students with homework for those courses.
+Students can work independently or receive assistance as required.
+Please note, some math classes are also held in this room.
+The emporium is staffed six days a week, with both evening and weekend hours to accommodate students' needs.